 How Do Ants Float On Water?

-Ants can float on water due to their hydrophobic exoskeletons which allow them to trap a plastron layer, or a layer of air around their bodies which decrease their densities.
+Ants can float on water due to their hydrophobic exoskeletons.
+This traps a plastron layer around their bodies which decreases their densities.

 Can Ants Breathe Underwater?